 Travel insurance is particularly important for cruisers, because cruising carries its own unique set of concerns.
 For example, because of the nature of cruising, the possibility of missing a leg of your trip — such as the ship's departure from one of its ports — is somewhat higher than it is when you take a non-stop flight from Point A to Point B. Getting appropriate medical care in an emergency at sea is also a consideration that needs to be factored into making decisions about insuring a cruise.
-These, among many others, make a good case for at least investigating travel insurance when you plan to take a cruise.
+These, among many others, make a good case for at least investigating comprehensive travel insurance and travel health insurance when you plan to take a cruise.

 However, it's important to be cautious about where you get that insurance.
 Typically, it's most advisable to buy travel insurance for your cruise from a third party source — not from the cruise line itself or from a booking site.
 These types of travel insurance plans tend to be fairly limited in their coverage, may not contain important benefits you need for your individual comfort and safety, and are often written in a way that is more likely to benefit the cruise line than it is to benefit you.
 Whenever you purcahse your cruise travel insurance plan, make sure to find out what type of coverage is available to you for the following concerns: